Frequently Asked Questions

 - 2 and 3 Bedroom Homes: Providing more attainable choices for those who want to buy a property but who do not qualify for affordable housing.

-Our commitment to affordable housing encompasses intermediate options designed to offer young individuals and families a viable pathway onto the property ladder.
+Our affordable housing includes shared ownership and discounted open market homes, also known as intermediate affordable housing, designed to offer young individuals and families a viable pathway onto the property ladder.

 What Is A Discounted Open Market Home?